0xKtota/Shamir-s-Secret-Sharing-Bash-Script/README.md

 - Enter the number of parts required to reassemble the key.
 - Place the key parts files in the current directory.
 - Press Enter to combine the key parts and reassemble the private key.
-- The reassembled private key will be saved in the file `key_parts_recovered`.

 ## Security Notes